augustss/verse-semantics/Book/docs/02_builtins.md

 For comparison operations, use the failable operator `=` to test if two logic values are the same, and `<>` to test for inequality.

 Many programming languages find it idiomatic to use a type like `logic` to signal the success or failure of an operation.
-In Verse, it's considered idiomatic to prefer using the `<decides>` effect instead of `logic` for that purpose, whenever possible.
+In Verse, we use success and failure instead for that purpose, whenever possible.
 The conditional only executes the `then` branch if the guard succeeds:

 <!--verse
 ShowTargetLockedIcon():void={}